-Mac Warner, the West Virginia Secretary of State, requested the absentee ballot deadline be moved up, blaming slow processing times of the USPS.
-Warner testified in Congress on Wednesday against the For the People Act, and had attended a “Stop the Steal” rally in November.
+Mac Warner, the West Virginia secretary of state, requested the absentee ballot deadline be moved up, blaming slow processing times by the U.S. Postal Service.
+Warner testified in Congress on Wednesday against the For the People Act and had attended a “Stop the Steal” rally in November.

 The bill now moves to the House of Delegates for consideration.